ospr/UICatalog/README.md

 UIPlayground
 =========

-A collection of UI elements seen in iOS.
+A collection of user interfaces seen in iOS.

 Power Off